Emmotes/ic_spoilers/docs/vinursa.md

         "targets": ["back_2_columns"]
     }],
     "requirements": "",
-    "description": {"desc": "$source increases the damage of all champions in the read two columns by $(amount)%."}, "id": 1589,
+    "description": {"desc": "$source increases the damage of all champions in the rear two columns by $(amount)%."}, "id": 1589,
     "flavour_text": "",
     "graphic_id": 20201,